gandlafbtc/proxnut/readme.md

 On the demo backend, there is a unprotected resources, that routes freely (`/`) and there is a protected resource (`/test`) that asks for 1 satoshi per request.

-### Example frontend
+## 🌐 Example Frontend

-There is an example frontend in the `frontend/cashu-wallet-wc` folder, that can be run alongside the two other services.
+An example frontend is provided in the `frontend/cashu-wallet-wc` folder.
+This frontend showcases how users can interact with ProxNut, especially in terms of wallet operations, that can be run alongside the two other services.
 To use it, the wallet component must first be built from source:

 1. `cd frontend/cashu-wallet-wc`
 1. `npm i`